ReviewInstrumental/DSL-dataset-description/README.md

 4 - Get the folder /packages/langium-vscode and paste it inside your VSCode extension folder (tipically <user home>/.vscode/extensions)

-5 - Install de Langium plugin thourgh the UI of VSCode
+5 - Install the Langium plugin through the UI of VSCode

-## Testing the extensions under the hood

 This repo comes with an already built-in config to debug.
 Just go to Debug in VSCode, and launch the Extension config.
 Please check your port 6009 are free.